 Warding Strategy & Locations

-The best places to put wards are in bushes and high-traffic areas, such as places where paths meet in the jungle.
-Placing wards at the edges of brush, away from walls, will maximize vision range.
+The best places to ward are in bushes and high-traffic areas, such as jungle crossroads.
+Warding at the edges of brush, away from walls, maximizes vision range.

 Vision wards are vulnerable and expensive.
-Use them in easily defensible areas or at times when denying enemy vision is of utmost importance, such as when your team is fighting Dragon or Baron.
+Use them in easily defensible areas or when denying enemy vision is of utmost importance, such as when fighting Baron.

-Wards can be placed anywhere within your range, even over terrain.
-Warding over walls like dragon and Baron pit can make warding safer and more convenient.
+Wards can be placed over terrain.
+Warding over walls can be safer and more convenient.

-If your target location is inside terrain, your ward will be displaced by this terrain when planted.
+If the target location is inside terrain, your ward will be displaced when planted.
 You can use this displacement to extend your ward planting range!

 The Ward Crosshair

-Your cursor becomes a crosshair indicator while placing wards.
-The crosshair is blue by default, but will turn green if the target location is in brush.
-It will turn gold if the target location is in terrain.
-Paying attention to the color of your cursor will help you optimize the placement of wards, and keep you from misplacing wards!
+Your cursor becomes a crosshair when placing wards.
+It is blue by default, but will turn green if the target location is in brush.
+It will turn gold if in terrain.
+Paying attention to the color will keep you from misplacing wards!

-As you place a ward, a number indicating how many you already have placed appears next to your cursor.
-If you are about to exceed your limit, the number will appear red, and an "x" on the minimap will appear over which ward will be removed.
+A number indicating how many wards you currently have placed appears next to the crosshair.
+If you are about to exceed the limit, the number is red, and an "x" on the minimap shows which ward will be removed.